SatoriCyber/universal-data-permissions-scanner/docs/datastores/mongodb.md

 Atlas has two types of users:

 * Database Users - users that have access to an Atlas-managed MongoDB cluster.
 Database users may have privileges granted to them or they may be assigned with a built-in or user-defined role.
-Roles can be organized heirarchically.
+Roles can be organized hierarchically.
 * Organization Users - users that have access to the Atlas console.
 Organization users are assigned to organization roles which define their permissions and resources like projects and clusters they can access.

 ### Setup Access to Scan a MongoDB Atlas Cluster